 Becoming a Priest or Priestess

-Because it is a public declaration of readiness and responsibility, the Temple of Ara only bestows the title of Priestess and Priest on those who have undergone special training and have demonstrated, through extended experience and commitment, a willingness and ability to undertake the serious responsibilities of guiding others on their spiritual quests and to nurture and cultivate her or his local community.
-In addition to leading and guiding local communities, Ara Clergy oversee the administrative workings of the Temple.
+Because it is a public declaration of readiness and responsibility, the Temple of Ara only bestows the title of Priestess and Priest on those Dedicants who have undergone special initiatory and clergy training.
+Dedicants are initiates who have demonstrated, through extended experience and commitment, a willingness and ability to undertake the serious responsibilities of clergy.
+Our clergy members guide others on their spiritual quests.
+They also nurture and cultivate her or his local community in accordance to the Temple’s bylaws.
+In addition to leading and guiding local and global communities, Ara Clergy oversee the administrative workings of the Temple.

 Becoming Elder Clergy